tambapps/groovy-shell-user-manual/shell-general/index.md

 Groovy meta-programming also works.
 You can define, override method of classes/objects at runtime.
 To perform that, check the [Groovy documentation](https://groovy-lang.org/documentation.html)

-### What does NOT work
-Unfortunately, Grape, the dynamic dependency manager does not work.
-Now let's get back on what does work

 ### Variable declarations
 Be careful with variable declaration.
 If you put the type (or `def`) before the variable, you submit the code (a prompt) and then try to access the same variable, it won't exist anymore.
 If you want to keep the variable after you submitted your code you'll have to omit the type/`def`.